Growth of some transversely homogeneous foliations: Preliminaries

 Suppose that $M$ is compact.
 Then, given any Riemannian metric $g$ on $M$, for each leaf $L$, the differentiable (and coarse) quasi-isometry types of $g|_L$ and its lift to $\widetilde{L}$ are independent of the choice of $g$; they depend only on $\FF$ and $L$.
 On the other hand, $\HH$ is compactly generated \cite{Haefliger1985}, which can be seen as follows.
-There is some defining cocycle $(U'_i,p'_i,h'_{ij})$, with $p'_i:U'_i\to T'_i$, such that $\overline{U_i}\subset U'_i$, $T_i\subset T'_i$ and $p'_i$ extends $p_i$.
+There is some defining cocycle $(U'_i,p'_i,h'_{ij})$, with $p'_i:U'_i\to T'_i$, such that $\overline{U_i}\subset U'_i$, $\overline{T_i}\subset T'_i$ and $p'_i$ extends $p_i$.
 Therefore each $h'_{ij}$ is an extension of $h_{ij}$ so that $\overline{\dom h_{ij}}\subset\dom h'_{ij}$.
 Moreover $\HH$ is the restriction to $T$ of the pseudogroup $\HH'$ on $T'=\bigsqcup_iT'_i$ generated by the maps $h'_{ij}$, and $T$ is a relatively compact open subset of $T'$ that meets all $\HH'$-orbits.

-Let $E$ denote the collection of maps $h_{ij}$.
-According to Theorems~\ref{t:quasi-isometric orbits} and~\ref{t:quasi-isometric germ covers of orbits}, by using the above $T'$ and $\HH'$, it follows that the quasi-isometry type of the $\HH$-orbits and their germ covers with $d_E$ are independent of the choice of $(U_i,p_i,h_{ij})$ under the above conditions; in fact, they are coarsely quasi-isometric to the corresponding leaves, and therefore they have the same growth type \cite{Carriere1988} (this is an easy consequence of the existence of a uniform bound of the diameter of the plaques).
+The collection $E$ of maps $h_{ij}$ is a recurrent system of compact generation of $\HH'$ on $T$ \cite[Lemma~5.4]{AlvCandel:gcgol}.
+According to Theorems~\ref{t:quasi-isometric orbits} and~\ref{t:quasi-isometric germ covers of orbits}, it follows that the quasi-isometry type of the $\HH$-orbits and their germ covers with $d_E$ are independent of the choice of $(U_i,p_i,h_{ij})$ under the above conditions; in fact, they are coarsely quasi-isometric to the corresponding leaves, and therefore they have the same growth type \cite{Carriere1988} (this is an easy consequence of the existence of a uniform lower bound and upper bound of the diameter and volume of the plaques).
 Similarly, the germ covers of the $\HH$-orbits are also quasi-isometric to the holonomy covers of the corresponding leaves.